The general policies of the Toulouse School of Graduate Studies are determined by the Graduate Council and administered by the dean.

 5. The dean of the graduate school shall, after a review of the submitted written materials (and oral hearings if desired), make within 15 days a ruling about procedural questions.
 The ruling may be appealed by either the student or the instructor to the Appeals Committee of the graduate school.

 The identification card is distributed during registration after all fees have been paid.
-The card entitles the bearer to student admission to athletic events, University Program Council entertainment, Fine Arts Series programs, dances, movies, general access computer laboratories and the Student Health and Wellness Center.
-It provides identification at the libraries for checking out materials, at the University Union for check cashing and at Recreational Sports and the Student Health and Wellness Center for use of these facilities.
-The ID card also serves as the meal card for those students with meal plans.
+The card entitles the bearer to student admission to athletic events, University Program Council entertainment, Fine Arts Series programs, dances, movies, general access computer laboratories and the University Health Center.
+It provides identification at the libraries for checking out materials, at the University Union for check cashing and at Recreational Sports and the UNT Health Center for use of these facilities.
+The ID card also serves as the ID Plus (debit) Card and meal card for those students with meal plans.
 As the student's official university identification, it must be presented to any UNT official upon request.
 Each enrolled UNT student with a valid ID card is eligible to receive one complimentary catalog per year beginning July 1.

 Lost ID cards may be replaced for a $10 charge in the ID Systems Office of Student Accounting and University Cashiering Services located in the Eagle Student Services Center, first floor.
 Misplaced ID cards that have been turned in are held in the ID Systems Office located in Stovall Hall.
 Students are asked to retain their ID cards, even though they may not be enrolled.
 The cards are reactivated upon subsequent enrollment.

 Fraudulent use of the ID card subjects the user to a fine of $2,000 and up to one year in jail (Class A Misdemeanor).
 Anyone who uses the ID card to give false information to a police officer is subject to a fine of $200 (Class C Misdemeanor).